feras98nawafleh/reading-notes/README.md

+# Reading Notes

-# this repo is created for me to practice front-end development, as it's the connection with the instructors to view my work progress
+## this repo is created for me to practice front-end development, as it's the connection with the instructors to view my work progress

+* Code 102 - Intro to Software Development
+* Code 201 - Foundations of Software Development
+* Code 301 - Intermediate Software Developmen
+* Code 401 - Advanced Software Development

-## Table of Contents for 102
+### Table of Contents for 102

 | File          |   Content     | Link  |
 | ------------- |:-------------:| -----:|